caseylee94/UFOs/README.md

 ![caps_on.png](/resources/caps_on.png)

 It is case sensitive so searching for "CA" does not work, it would have to be formatted lower case like "ca".
+Even though the filters are correctly inputted, the webpage will not be able to find these results.
+This should be listed as a note to the user so they understand how sensitive the input searches are.

 ## Summary